Teram Kangri

 The Teram Kangri group is a mountain massif in the remote Siachen Muztagh, a subrange of the Karakoram range.
-The high point of the group, and of the Siachen Muztagh, is Teram Kangri I. The peak lies on the boundary between disputed China controlled Trans-Karakoram Tract and the disputed Siachen Glacier controlled by India.
+The high point of the group, and of the Siachen Muztagh, is Teram Kangri I. The peak lies on the boundary between disputed China controlled Trans-Karakoram Tract and the disputed Siachen Glacier section controlled by India.
 The northeast side of the peak is in Chinese-controlled territory, the southwest side is controlled by India.

+The name Teram Kangri is derived from a Yarkandi legend about a large town which was said to lie at the site of the Teram Shehr glacier.
+It was named by Tom Longstaff in 1909 when he saw it from the Bilafond La (which lies a few km SW of the peak).